Make a Chicken Coop from a Garden Shed

 After building the perfect chicken coop from a garden shed, remember that upkeep is needed.
 Doing routine inspections, and repairs as outlined here, will help you get many years of wear out of the coop.

 Droppings board– When this coop was first used, I didn’t know the importance of a dropping board under the roost bar.
 Stinky droppings accumulated under where the birds roosted at night, attracted flies and the chickens walked in the droppings!
 Ick!

 The dropping board was very easily added and made a huge difference in keeping the coop clean and free of flies.
 You can read more specifically about our coop dropping boards in this post.
 Basically, the board is installed under the roost bar and is removed to clean the droppings off of it.
 If the board is attached you would use something like a garden trowel or cat litter scoop to clean up the droppings and remove them to the compost pile.

 Our coop is not fancy.
 No frilly curtains, or interior paint.
+While all of that is fun, your flock will not feel less important if you don’t totally pinterest up the coop. (did you know pinterest could be a verb?)
 I did paint the one nesting box in a very cute pattern and added lettering that stated “Farm Eggs”.
 The girls still pooped all over it and decided to peck the lettering off of the top.
 I still think it would be fun to paint the inside and add some wall art.
 I’ll add that to this Spring’s To Do List!